 5 Major Costs of Traditional Approaches to Business Travel

-However, forward-thinking companies have been investing in better travel management and training for some time.
-Even before the outbreak of Covid-19, business travel was a major contributor to work-related stress—and that’s far from the only problem caused by some traditional approaches to work travel.
+Even before the outbreak of Covid-19, business travel was a major contributor to work-related stress.
+That is far from the only problem caused by some traditional approaches to work travel.

 In the course of developing resources to help organisations improve their employees’ travel-preparedness, we’ve learned that five aspects of traditional approaches to travel have the potential to undermine an organisation’s values and performance.
 Below we’ve shared an overview of these aspects, to provide a starting point for HRs and travel managers looking at this issue.